Prepaid funeral plans

 Once you've thought about how much you want to spend and what sort of funeral you'd like, you can start comparing plans.
 But with so many providers and packages available to choose from, knowing where to start can be a challenge.

-So, we've reviewed the market and found two providers you may want to consider if you're after a burial funeral, and three to bear in mind if you want a cremation.
-However, do bear in mind:
+So, we've reviewed the FCA-authorised providers and highlighted three you may want to consider if you're after a burial funeral, two to bear in mind if you want a cremation, and two to think about if you're contemplating a direct cremation.

 - We've focused on nationwide providers that work with a large number of funeral directors.